 Our physical capabilities are supported by an array of corporate and operational systems and processes.
 Over the last two years, AIMS implemented a new project management framework and supporting systems, which include Microsoft Project Online and TechnologyOne CiAnywhere.
-In 2022-23 we will continue to improve our business information and corporate systems for contracting and business development, cementing our position as a professional partner and employer of choice.
+In 2023-24, we will implement a data warehouse to provide the overall platform for the implementation and integration of our business decision support systems.
+A program of continuous improvement and integration will also commence across our underlying business information and corporate systems including those for contracting and business development, cementing our position as a professional partner and employer of choice.